MasonBoom/ravenous/README.md

 # Ravenous

 Ravenous is supposed to be a website that is a clone of Yelp.com.
-Users would be able to leave/read reviews on different restaurants and businesses.
+However, the only places that appear on the application are pizza places.
+This project was completed for codecademy's "Build Web Apps with React" skill path/course.
 The app was designed with the following technologies:

 - HTML5
 - CSS3
 - Javascript
 - React
+- Yelp API

 Below are instructions on how to run this application, and other React applications on your local machine.

-*Please note that this is an unfinished project that I plan to make changes to daily until it is finished

 # Getting Started with Create React App